 Maximize Category Spending

 Different cards offer elevated earning rates in different categories.
-A savvy points collector might use one card for dining (4x points), another for groceries (3x), and a third for travel purchases (5x).
+A savvy points collector might use one card for dining (4x points), another for groceries (3x), and a third for travel p For more on this, see Best Budget Travel Destinations for 2026.urchases (5x).
 This approach, sometimes called a card portfolio strategy, ensures you are earning the maximum possible points on every dollar spent.

-Most major loyalty programs operate online shopping portals that award bonus points for purchases made through their links.
+Most major loyalty programs operate online shopping portals that award bonus points f For more on this, see Best Travel Credit Cards With No Annual Fee in 2026.or purchases made through their links.
 Stacking portal bonuses with credit card rewards and retailer promotions can yield extraordinary returns on routine purchases.

 Redemption Strategies That Maximize Value